kwansing14/narpt/README.md

 }
 ```

-4. create a new page `app/about/page.js` and insert the following code
+5. create a new page `app/about/page.js` and insert the following code.

 ```jsx
 import { TransitionDiv, TransitionLink } from 'nadpt';